The Live-In Kitchen

 • Facebook

-This Israeli Couscous Salad is tossed with pistachio pesto for extreme flavor!
-Serve this vegetarian salad as a main dish, lunch, or side.
+This Israeli Couscous Salad is tossed with pistachio pesto for an easy, healthy vegetarian dish!
+This versatile recipe makes a great lunch, light supper, or side dish.

-pearl couscous salad on a platter with a bowl of pistachio pesto and parsley
+Israeli Couscous Salad on a serving platter with serving utensil next to a small bowl of pistachio pesto.

 Jump to Recipe